kmangal/IndianOnlineJobsScrapingServer/README.md

 This repository contains a set of files designed to run as an automated server to continuously scrape various online job portals in India.

-Each website is designed in a specific way, so there are seperate scripts to handle each site.
+There are seperate scripts to handle each website.
 This repository includes scripts for the following online job portals:
 * [Shine](https://www.shine.com/)
 * [Work India](https://www.workindia.in/)
 * Waah Jobs (previously Asaan Jobs; now no longer operating)
 * [Times Jobs](https://www.timesjobs.com/)
 * [TeamLease](https://www.teamlease.com/)
+* Monster (currently Foundit)

 Overall flow:
 * The scraper cycles through each of the job portals on a regular cycle.
 * The scraper downloads the "main page" listings and keeps track of the overall job count.
-* Next, for each of the listings, it checks whether the "details page" has been visited before, and if not it downlaods the information there.
+* Next, for each of the listings, the code checks whether the "details page" has been visited before, and if not it downlaods the information there.
+The pages that have been visited before are tracked in a MySQL database.
 * The data is automatically saved to Dropbox, and the data from the server is deleted on a regular basis to save storage space.

 Features: